fyrox-book/fyrox-book.github.io/src/fyrox/scripting/script.md

 - `scene` - a reference to parent scene of the script, it provides you full access to scene content, allowing you to add/modify/remove scene nodes.
 - `resource_manager` - a reference to resource manager, you can use it to load and instantiate assets.
+- `message_sender` - a message sender.
+Every message sent via this sender will be then passed to every `ScriptTrait::on_message` method of every script.
+- `message_dispatcher` - a message dispatcher.
+If you need to receive messages of a particular type, you must subscribe to a type explicitly.